How To Get Out Of Debt With The Snowball Method

 Author’s Note:

-Several assumptions were made in the examples above and the shown computations may slightly vary from real life situations.
-This was done to make the presentation simpler to the readers.
+Several assumptions were made in the examples above and the shown computations may slightly vary from real-life situations.
+This was done to make the presentation simpler for the readers.
 I believe that what is more important here is to understand how the method is done and why it works.

 ———